theconsciouspasticcio/ulogme/README.md

 # ulogme

+This is a a fork of Andrej Karpathy's [ulogme](https://github.com/karpathy/ulogme).

+**Modifictions:**
+- Update / refactor to use Python 3
+- Various frontend tweaks e.g. font sizes to make things more readable, prevent tools tips from being cut off,

+# Original README:

 > ### How productive were you today?
 How much code have you written?
 Where did your time go?